IQSS/dataverse/doc/sphinx-guides/source/developers/making-releases.rst

 Deploy Final Release on Demo
 ----------------------------

 Above you already did the hard work of deploying a release candidate to https://demo.dataverse.org.
-It should be relatively straighforward to undeploy the release candidate and deploy the final release.
+It should be relatively straightforward to undeploy the release candidate and deploy the final release.

 Add the Release to the Dataverse Roadmap
 ----------------------------------------